Brazil: Increase of PIS and COFINS rates on the importation of goods

+On January 30 2015, the Brazilian Government issued Provisional Measure 668/2015 (MP 668/2015) regulating the Social Integration Programme (PIS) and the Social Contribution on Billing (COFINS) applied on the importation of goods and services, with effect from May 1 2015.
 By way of background, PIS and COFINS are social contributions levied on the importation of goods and services from abroad.
 A separate PIS/COFINS applies on the gross revenues generated on the provision of goods and services within Brazil, however, this domestic PIS/COFINS is not relevant for the present purposes.

 Pursuant to the MP 668/2015, the general PIS and COFINS rates on importation of goods shall increase from 1.65% to 2.1% (PIS) and 7.6% to 9.65% (COFINS) respectively.
 The combined general rate is therefore increasing from 9.25% to 11.75%.